Shower Door Basics

 • Bathroom with a semi-frameless walk-in shower enclosure, plant, and cabinets.

-There is not a metal frame attached to the glass panels, however there is a stronger frame that is still visible around the glass.
-A good example of this is our Traditional track systems.
+There is not a metal frame attached to the glass panels; however, there is a stronger frame that is still visible around the glass.
+A good example of this is the Delta® C500 sliding shower door.

 • Glass shower enclosure highlighting the side seals in a bathroom setting